Causality is rare: some topological properties of causal quantum channels: Causality is rare in QFT

 A subset $S\subset X$ of a topological space $X$ is described as nowhere dense, or \textit{rare}, if its closure has an empty interior i.e. $\text{int}_X (\overline{S}^X)=\emptyset$.
 An example is the integers as a subset of the reals, every integer is entirely separated from every other integer.
 A meagre set $\Sigma$ is a countable union $\Sigma=\bigcup_{i\in I} S_i$ of nowhere dense sets $S_i$, and so the rational numbers are a meagre set in the reals.
 Given two subsets $S,T\subseteq X$, the symmetric difference is $S\Delta T:=S\cup T\backslash S\cap T$.
 We say a subset $S$ has the Baire property if its symmetric difference from an open set is a meagre set, i.e. if $S\Delta U$ is a meagre set for some open set $U$.

 Since these definitions are not in common usage within the quantum information community, we collect a few standard properties of nowhere dense sets, meagre sets, and sets with the Baire property.
-While it is enough for our purposes to simply state these results, we provide proofs for completeness. \begin{proposition} \begin{enumerate} \item The boundary of any closed subset $S\subseteq X$ is nowhere dense in $X$. \item Any closed subset has the Baire property. \item Any strict closed subspace of a normed vector space $V$ is nowhere dense in $V$. \item If $S$ is meagre (or nowhere dense) in $X$, then $S\cap Y$ meagre (or nowhere dense) in $Y$ for all $Y\subseteq X$. \end{enumerate}
+While it is enough for our purposes to simply state these results, we provide proofs for completeness. \begin{proposition} \begin{enumerate} \item The boundary of any closed subset $S\subseteq X$ is nowhere dense in $X$. \item Any closed subset has the Baire property. \item Any strict closed subspace of a normed vector space $V$ is nowhere dense in $V$. \item Let $X$ be a topological vector space, $L\subset X$ a closed linear subspace, and $C\subset X$ a convex subset.
+If $C\not\subset L$, then $C\cap L$ has empty relative interior in $C$.
+Hence $C\cap L$ is nowhere dense in $C$, provided it is closed in $C$. \end{enumerate}

 \begin{proof} \begin{enumerate} \item Let $U$ be an open subset of $\partial S=S\backslash \text{int}_X(S)$.
 Then, $U\subseteq \text{int}_X(S)$ as it is open, and $\partial S\subseteq S$ by closure.
 Hence, $U\subseteq \text{int}_X(S)\cap \partial S=\emptyset$ by definition.
 We can conclude that $\text{int}_X(\partial S)=\text{int}_X(\overline{\partial S}^X)=\emptyset$. \item Let $S\subseteq X$ be a closed subset.
 Then $\partial S:=S\backslash \text{int}_X (S)=(S\cup \text{int}_X (S))\backslash (S\cap \text{int}_X (S))=\text{int}_X (S)\Delta S$.
 Since $\text{int}_X (S)$ is open, there exists an open set such that the symmetric difference of it with $S$ is meagre by part $1$. \item Let $V$ be a normed vector space, and $W\subsetneq V$ be a closed strict subspace.
 Since $W$ is closed, it is nowhere dense if